“Focus on writing shorts.”

 Steven wrote something in one of his columns recently, I believe it was “Dialogue should teach you something.”
 I’d extend that to comics or stories in general.
 Regardless of what genre you’re writing in, every story you write should enrich the reader just a little bit.

-Scott Snyder, practically unanimous favorite for top writer of 2011, fills his scripts with the interesting.
+Scott Snyder, practically unanimous favorite for top writer of the decade, fills his scripts with the interesting.
 Sure he can write a good horror or action scene, but you don’t leave an issue of Swampthing without picking up a fascinating factoid about botany, or an issue of Batman without delving deeper into the rich history of Gotham City.
 How does he do it?

 I don’t know.
 It could be he’s a comic writing savant, but chances are, it’s more that he’s a hell of a researcher.